hpluska/APCompSciPrinciples/labs/JavaScript/MathOperations/README.md

 		event.target.style.backgroundImage = "url('path to your image')";

 		```
 	* Create a click event listener for one of your buttons.
-Each time the button is clicked, the function above should be called and the background of the button should change to the monster
+Each time the button is clicked, the function above should be called and the background of the button should change to the monster.

 ### Challenge 4